-Figure 2-1 Vegetation Characterization Study area.
+Figure 2-1 Vegetation Characterization Study Area

 The goal of the Vegetation Characterization Study is to develop current data on the occurrence and extent of vegetation, wetlands, and wildlife habitats in the Project area.
 This information will be used to assess possible impacts of Project operations on wetland and wildlife resources in the Project area.
-The wetland map data may also be useful in discussions with FERC and the Bureau of Land Management regarding CVEA's proposal to reduce the Project Boundary around the reservoir to the area necessary for Project operations-that area encompasses the probable maximum flood at an elevation of 694 feet National Geodetic Vertical Datum of 1929 (NGVD 29).
-The information on wildlife habitat types is used in conjunction with the Wildlife Habitat Evaluation Study (FSR, Appendix E) to provide the data needed to assess possible impacts to wildlife habitats that could occur from Project operations.
+The wetland map data may also be useful in discussions with FERC and the Bureau of Land Management regarding CVEA's proposal to reduce the Project Boundary around the reservoir to the area necessary for Project operations-that area encompasses the probable maximum flood at an elevation of 694 feet above mean sea level.
+The information on wildlife habitat types is used in conjunction with the Wildlife Habitat Evaluation Study (Draft Study Report, Appendix E) to provide the data needed to assess possible impacts to wildlife habitats that could occur from Project operations.